backstage/backstage/packages/core-app-api/api-report.md

     discoveryApi,
     defaultScopes,
   }: OAuthApiCreateOptions): typeof microsoftAuthApiRef.T;
 }

+// Warning: (ae-missing-release-tag) "NoOpAnalyticsApi" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export class NoOpAnalyticsApi implements AnalyticsApi {
+  // (undocumented)
+  captureEvent(_event: AnalyticsEvent): void;
+}

 // Warning: (ae-missing-release-tag) "OAuth2" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)